pchang78/notion-forms/readme.txt

 == Description ==

-Notion Forms allows you to transform your Notion databases into fully functional WordPress forms.
+Form Sync for Notion allows you to transform your Notion databases into fully functional WordPress forms.
 This plugin creates a bridge between your WordPress site and Notion workspace, enabling you to collect form submissions directly into your Notion databases.

 = Key Features =